 One of the causes of plantar fasciitis is a tight posterior chain of the leg.
 The posterior chain of the leg includes all muscles on the back of your leg including your calf muscle and hamstring.
 If these muscles are too tight, this can increase your risk of developing plantar fasciitis and make it much harder to get rid of.
 I included a video below of my favorite stretches for plantar fasciitis.

 The key to stretching for plantar fasciitis is stretching at least first thing in the morning.
-Usually with plantar fasciitis, this is when the heel pain will be at its worse.
+Usually with plantar fasciitis, this is when the heel pain will be at its worst.
 Starting your day, incorporate these stretching exercises.
 To stretch even more during the day, think about incorporating a yoga practice into your life.
 Yoga poses do a really good job of stretching all muscles, but especially those of your posterior chain.
 I got back into yoga again, and this was another way that I incorporated another at home treatment for plantar fasciitis.

 4. Use massage

-Another great way to stretch your feet during your at home treatment for plantar fasciitis is by using a tennis ball.
 Take the ball, and while sitting, place it under your foot.
 Apply pressure to the tennis ball from the foot, and roll the ball back and forth on your arch and heel.
 This is a simple way to stretch your plantar fascia and will give you a deep massage.
 Try this for a couple of minutes.
-This exercise can also be done with a frozen plastic water bottle if you're having more pain relief.
-If using the frozen water bottle, only do this exercise for 10 minutes.

 Plantar fasciitis can really impact your day-to-day life, but it can possibly be overcome with simple changes.
-My at home treatments for plantar fasciitis worked for me, and I hope they work well for you too.
+My at-home treatments for plantar fasciitis worked for me, and I hope they work well for you too.
 Feel free to share this post with a friend or loved one.